Heathwick

-Heathwick is an informal name for a 2011 proposal to create a high-speed rail link between London's Heathrow and Gatwick airports, in effect to combine them into a single aviation travel hub.
+Heathwick is an informal name for a 2011 private proposal to create a high-speed rail link between London's Heathrow and Gatwick airports, in effect to combine them into a single aviation travel hub.
 Proponents argue this would balance their capacity and so reduce the need to add more runways to Heathrow, or more airports in the south-east of England.
 In 2018 the similar project HS4Air was proposed.

 History

 A similar plan was first mooted in the 1990s, then by the British Chambers of Commerce in 2009.
 Consideration of it by the UK government began in October 2011, when it was dubbed 'Heathwick' by the UK press.